notcookies/Steam-Screenshot-downloader/README.md

 6. **Multithreaded Support with High Download Speed**
    The latest version now supports true multithreaded downloading, significantly improving speed.
 A retry mechanism is included for failed downloads, and automatic Steam cookie retrieval ensures smooth operation.

-# Disclaimer:
-In theory, this works just like logging into Steam in Chrome.

-If you're worried about security, feel free to **replace the included chromedriver and Chrome for Testing in the release** with your own from official sources.

-The .exe is packed using Python tools directly from the source code — I’ve verified it.

-For extra peace of mind, **change your Steam password after downloading**.